-If you wait too long and the operating system logo appears, continue to wait until you see the Microsoft® Windows® desktop.
-Then shut down your computer and try again.
+- 4. Turn on the computer.
+When the DELLTM logo appears, press <F12> immediately.
+If you wait too long and the Microsoft® Windows® logo appears, continue to wait until you see the Windows desktop.
+Then shut down your computer and try again - 5.
+When the boot device list appears, highlight Diagnostics and press <Enter>.